Are research sites at their breaking point?

 What makes a CTMS easy to use?

-The pillars of user-friendly technology are effectiveness, efficiency, and satisfaction of the intended user.5 That last piece – satisfaction – is one that if overlooked in a CTMS, may literally come at a cost to research teams.
+The pillars of user-friendly technology are effectiveness, efficiency and user satisfaction.5 That last piece – user satisfaction – is one that if overlooked in a CTMS, may literally come at a cost to research teams.

-For research and finance teams who are frustrated with clunky, outdated systems, SignalPath by Verily is an intuitive and easy-to-use solution developed for researchers, by researchers.
-From our Google/Alphabet heritage, we bring best-in-class UX practices and principles to build the most intuitive, accessible workflows possible.
-The SignalPath CTMS ensures:
+For research and finance teams who are frustrated with clunky, outdated systems, Verily Viewpoint Site CTMS (formerly SignalPath by Verily) is an intuitive solution developed for researchers, by researchers.
+From our Google and Alphabet heritage, we bring best-in-class user experience (UX) practices and principles to build the most easy-to-use, accessible workflows possible.
+Site CTMS ensures the following for your site.

 Precisely the right information for each team member

-Managing a clinical studies portfolio requires coordination among members of the research, finance, regulatory, and leadership teams.
-With this in mind, SignalPath helps teams implement intuitive workflows by serving the right information granularity to each stakeholder.
-Researchers can quickly forecast the daily and weekly flow of patient schedules from one screen, finance can easily audit a study’s running accounts payable and accounts receivable in one viewpoint, and leadership can clearly visualize and track the status of specific studies or their entire portfolio in one place.
+Managing a clinical studies portfolio requires coordination among members of the research, finance, regulatory and leadership teams.
+With this in mind, Site CTMS helps teams implement intuitive workflows by serving the right information granularity to each stakeholder.
+Researchers can quickly forecast the daily and weekly flow of patient schedules from one screen, finance can easily audit a study’s running accounts payable – and accounts receivable – in one viewpoint.
+Lastly, leadership can clearly visualize and track specific study and full portfolio statuses in one place.

 Key information within a click or two

-There is no bigger waste of time than trying to remember where links are located, under which tab, and playing a game of tag to navigate to the right screen.
-An easy-to-use CTMS like SignalPath should surface all key information within a click or two of the current screen.
+Trying to remember where links are located, like under which tab, and playing a game of tag to navigate to the right screen is a huge waste of time.
+An easy-to-use CTMS should surface all key information within a few clicks of the current screen.
+Site CTMS does just that.

-In the example below, SignalPath allows a financial analyst to reconcile accounts by navigating from a topline, consolidated view to all the recently entered receivables – in one click.
-With just another click, they see exactly for which study and participant the receivable came from.
+In the example below, Site CTMS allows a financial analyst to reconcile accounts by navigating from a top line, consolidated view, to all the recently entered receivables in just a click.
+With one more, they see exactly which study and participant the receivables came from.

 Minimal context shifting

-Given the numerous technologies sites use to manage their studies, reviewing clinical trial documents can be painful when reconciling different versions across disparate systems.
-SignalPath’s intuitively-designed interface helps reduce “context shifting” by acting as a single source of truth where documents and contacts can be shared and easily communicated.
+Given the numerous technologies sites use to manage their studies, reviewing clinical trial documents can be painful, especially when reconciling different versions across disparate systems.
+With Site CTMS, intuitively-designed interfaces help reduce “context shifting” by serving as a single repository for documents and contacts to be easily shared and communicated.

-Demonstrated below, SignalPath houses all study documents and contacts and can send files with comments to anybody on the platform.
-This also ensures data security, so third-party emailing systems do not violate data policies.
+Demonstrated below, Site CTMS houses all study documents and contacts.
+Users can send files with comments to anybody within the platform.
+This feature also ensures data security, circumventing third-party emailing systems that may violate data policies.

-While a CTMS may offer many features that streamline workflows and study operations, it’s not enough to address burnout.
+While a CTMS may offer features that streamline workflows and study operations, it may not be enough to address burnout.
 To truly ease the work of an overwhelmed research staff, software needs to make the job easier, not harder.

 In other words, technology needs to work for people, not the other way around.
-SignalPath liberates research staff from time spent in frustration over operating and managing the capabilities of their tools, and enables more time caring for patients and conducting research.
+Site CTMS liberates teams from time spent in frustration over operating and managing the capabilities of their tools, and enables more time caring for patients and conducting research.

-Learn more about how SignalPath by Verily can alleviate research team burnout and tech overload here.
+Learn more about how Verily Viewpoint Site CTMS can alleviate research team burnout and tech overload for your enterprise research site.